-Although this represents a fairly small proportion of Dundee's overall population, it is a community not much smaller than that of Barra, and, a community a thousand strong is a fairly substantial one and a community with considerable potential for growth and development, particularly given the numbers in the 20-29 age groups.
+This represents a fairly small proportion of Dundee's overall population, but is a community not much smaller than that of Barra, and, a community a thousand strong is a fairly substantial one.
+Considering that Dundee currently has no GME provision, until recently had no Gaelic adult education classes, no regular conversation circle and only distance courses at one of its universities, it is a community with considerable potential for growth and development.